Priority Research Areas for SCGSR 2016 Competition 2

 (a) Applied Mathematics

 This program supports basic research leading to fundamental mathematical advances and computational breakthroughs across DOE and Office of Science missions.
-Applied Mathematics research includes and supports efforts to develop robust mathematical models, algorithms and numerical software for enabling predictive scientific simulations of DOE-relevant complex systems.
-Topic areas of interest include:
+Applied Mathematics efforts span a range of research in scalable high-performance solvers, adaptive multiscale mathematical models, and coupled scientific data analysis and algorithms.
+These research developments are the foundation for enabling predictive models, simulations, and analysis of DOE-relevant science and engineering applications.
+The specific topic areas of interest are:

-- Innovative mathematics research to improve the fidelity and predictability of continuous and/or distributed complex systems that accurately capture the physics and/or subcomponent interactions across vastly different time and length scales.
-This includes numerical partial differential equations, multiscale, multiphysics and multicomponent methods and models, optimization techniques, stochastic systems and uncertainty quantification.
+Innovative mathematics research to improve the fidelity and predictability of continuous and/or distributed complex systems that accurately capture the physics and/or subcomponent interactions across vastly different time and length scales.

-- Rigorous mathematical, statistical and computationally efficient approaches for analyzing and extracting information and insight from large-scale datasets relevant to the DOE missions.
+Rigorous mathematical and computationally efficient approaches for analyzing and extracting information and insight from large-scale datasets relevant to the DOE missions.
+Of particular interest are computational approaches addressing the integration of observational data, experimental data, simulations and/or models.

 EXCLUSIONS: Development and/or implementation of existing numerical methods to a specific application is NOT within the scope of this program, no matter how challenging the application.